-How to Optimize Sale Territories for a Strategic Advantage
+How to Optimize Sales Territories for a Strategic Advantage

 Effective territory design is the basis of strategic sales planning.
 Balanced territories allow you to set fair quotas, which have a huge impact on your incentive compensation and success of your salesforce.
 Ultimately, if your sales territories aren’t optimized, you hinder sales reps’ motivation and performance.